-The number of PV panel installations has been lower than anticipated which may be due to the withdrawal of the Feed in Tariff.
-Comparison with published BEIS data would indicate under-reporting in some areas, however this cannot be accurately determined as a uniform growth rate across Great Britain has been assumed in extrapolating the data.
+The number of PV panel installations has been lower than forecasted (which may be due to the withdrawal of the Feed in Tariff), however there was an increase compared to the previous year.
+Comparison with published BEIS data would suggest the MW installed during the reporting year is comparable with the WPD share of GB customer numbers.
 The reduction in the cost of the technology will potentially increase future growth.
 Forecast data is based upon the WPD 'Best View' from the Distribution Future Energy Scenarios.